Spherical space forms revisited: Preparation

 Recall that a group is called perfect if its abelianization is trivial.

 \begin{lemma}[$2A_5$ recognition] Suppose $G$ is perfect with center $\Z/2$, and every noncentral cyclic subgroup has binary dihedral normalizer.
 Then $G\iso2A_5$. \end{lemma}

 \begin{proof} Write $2g$ for $|G|$.
 The hypothesis on normalizers shows that distinct maximal cyclic subgroups of $G$ have intersection equal to $Z(G)$.
 So $G$ is the disjoint union of $Z(G)$ and the subsets $C-Z(G)$ where $C$ varies over the maximal cyclic subgroups of $G$.
 We choose representatives $C_1,\dots,C_n$ for the conjugacy classes of such subgroups and write $2c_1,\dots,2c_n$ for their orders.
-We number them so that $c_1$ is divisible by~$2$, $c_2$ is divisible by the smallest prime involved in $g$ but not $c_1$, $c_3$ is divisible by the smallest prime involved in $g$ but neither $c_1$ nor $c_2$, and so on.
+The numbers $c_1,\dots,c_n$ are pairwise coprime because each of $C_1,\dots,C_n$ is the centralizer of each of its subgroups of order${}>2$.
+We number the $C_i$ so that $c_1$ is divisible by~$2$, $c_2$ is divisible by the smallest prime involved in $g$ but not $c_1$, $c_3$ is divisible by the smallest prime involved in $g$ but neither $c_1$ nor $c_2$, and so on.
 In particular, $c_i$ is at least as large as the $i$th prime number.

 Each conjugate of $C_i-Z(G)$ has $2c_i-2$ elements, and the normalizer hypothesis tells us there are $g/2c_i$ many conjugates.
 Therefore $(2c_i-2)g/2c_i=g\bigl(1-\frac{1}{c_i}\bigr)$ elements of $G-Z(G)$ are conjugate into $C_i-Z(G)$.
 Our partition of $G$ gives